Starlink RV Kit

 Technically yes, but it's not a good idea.
 Your Residential dish only gets deprioritized "best effort" speeds outside your registered home address.
 You lose in-motion capability, and your service quality drops significantly compared to what Roam users get.
 If you're buying Starlink for RV use, go with a Roam plan.

 Yes.
-Starlink Roam plans offer Standby Mode, which pauses your active plan for a small monthly holding fee (typically under $10/month).
+Starlink Roam plans offer Standby Mode, which pauses your active plan for a $10/month holding fee as of 2026 (doubled from $5).
 You can reactivate instantly from the Starlink app whenever you're ready to travel again.
 This makes it easy to avoid paying full price during months you're not on the road.

-No. Starlink Roam plans include service in 150+ countries with no additional roaming fees.
+No. Starlink Roam plans include continent-wide service with no additional roaming fees as of May 2026.
 Your dish automatically connects to local satellites when you cross borders.
 The same monthly rate applies whether you're in the US, Canada, or Mexico.

 Our recommendation

-After testing these plans across thousands of miles of RV travel, here's what we recommend:
+After testing these plans across thousands of miles of RV travel, here's what we recommend at May 2026 pricing:

-Weekend and seasonal campers: Start with Roam 100GB at $50/month.
+Weekend and seasonal campers: Start with Roam 100GB at $55/month.
 Use Standby Mode during months you're not traveling.
-This keeps your total annual cost well under $1,000 and gives you reliable satellite internet when you need it.
+This keeps your year-one cost under $700 and gives you reliable satellite internet when you need it.

 Business-critical users: If downtime costs you real money, or you need guaranteed performance during peak congestion, Mobile Priority starting at $250/month is the plan for you.
 Most recreational RVers won't need this.